-The FiiO BTR5 is their TOTL Bluetooth or wireless DAC/Amp dongle featuring LDAC/HWA decoding, BT5.0, and 9 hours battery life.
+This is a review of the FiiO BTR5 which is a Bluetooth or wireless DAC/Amp dongle featuring LDAC/HWA decoding, BT5.0, and 9 hours of battery life.
 Its price is $119.99.

-Disclaimer: The FiiO BTR5 sent to us is a sample in exchange for our honest opinion.
+Disclaimer: This is a sample in exchange for our honest opinion.
+Headfonics is an independent website with no affiliate links or status.
 We thank FiiO for this opportunity.

 FiiO’s BTR3 has been a great hit and not long ago we received their new flagship BTR5, a highly anticipated product with cool curved glass panels on both sides.
-Stepping up from the BTR3 the new BTR5 offers a lot more on paper than strong rivals like the Earsonics ES100.
+Stepping up from the BTR3 the new flagship BT dongle offers a lot more on paper than strong rivals like the Earsonics ES100.

 Will this hi-res labeled dongle be the ‘best of the best’ in the marketplace in 2020 and offer you more DAP-level sound quality?
 Read on!

-It also has an FPGA coded clock management with dual oscillators, Bluetooth 5.0, XMOS XUF208 solution for USB C connection.
+It also has FPGA-coded clock management with dual oscillators, Bluetooth 5.0, and XMOS XUF208 solution for USB C connection.
 There are near-field connection technologies stuffed inside including NFC quick connection, smart APP control panel as well as onboard equalizing options.

 This covers pretty much everything you would ever need for a Bluetooth receiver.
 The BTR5 is more than a Bluetooth dongle as it also doubles as a decoder for USB connections supporting up to DSD256 decoding rates.

-The screen on the BTR5 is also quite similar to the Lotoo PAW S. FiiO also packs in a 0.49 inch OLED screen on BTR5 with a 64×32 pixel real estate to shows all info you will need.
-This includes pairing status, battery level, codecs being used, volume and call status.
-You can navigate through charging options, car mode, onboard filters, as well as tweak the built-in Equalizer.
+The screen on the BTR5 is also quite similar to the Lotoo PAW S. FiiO also packs in a 0.49 inch OLED screen on BTR5 with a 64×32 pixel real estate to show all info you will need.
+This includes pairing status, battery level, codecs being used, volume, and call status.
+You can navigate through charging options, car mode, and onboard filters, as well as tweak the built-in Equalizer.

 The BTR5 takes only 1.5 hours to fully charge you will get 9 hours max playback on a 3.5mm output with BTR5’s 550mAh battery.
 During burn-in testing, we measured the BTR5 performance at around 5-6 hours with Redbook WAV files using the balanced 2.5mm output before the battery indicator hit zero.